Disappearance of Moral Knowledge

 Chapter 8 consists entirely of Prof. Willard’s writing, but drawn from a number of sources, complied and organized by the editors.

-The editors' work on chapters 6-8 was guided by Prof. Willard's own plans for those chapters, insofar as they were known, and their contributions are clearly distinguished from Prof. Willard's through the use of boldface type.
-The editors explain how they went about their work beginning on p. xv of their Introduction, which can be read in the "preview PDF" posted by the publisher.
+The editors’ work on chapters 6-8 was guided by Prof. Willard’s own plans for those chapters, insofar as they were known, and their contributions are clearly distinguished from Prof. Willard’s through the use of boldface type.
+The editors explain how they went about their work beginning on p. xv of their Introduction.

 The high price of this volume reflects the fact that it is a high-quality, hardback edition intended for use in University libraries.
-A more affordable paperback edition is expected within 2 years.
 This is now standard practice in academic publishing, which operates quite differently from non-academic publishing.
+A more affordable paperback edition will be available in the Spring of 2020.

 Reviewed by Adam Pelser in Notre Dame Philosophical Reviews, March 29, 2019.